Gwillink/Recursive_scp/README.md

-Select files recursively using 'find' command line package for python
+Python tools
+---

+read_jsonfiles_recursively.py : read json objects line by line from selection of files

-copy all files to remote host
+Recursive_scp.py : copy files from local to remote from selection of files